Functional Hypotheses and the Engaged Point of View

 Delegate pack will include detailed information regarding the venue, transport links, emergency contact etc.

-Please feel free to contact the conference organiser (neil[email protected]) for any accessibility queries.
+Please feel free to contact the conference organiser ([email protected]) for any accessibility queries.